duangle/scopes/doc/about.rst

 but are aimed to be expandable without limitations.
 The memory model is compatible to C/C++ and utilizes simple unmanaged stack and heap memory.

-Bangra provides many metaprogramming facilities such as programmable macros, deterministic/guided folding of constant expressions, metadata necessary for basic step-by-step debugging as well as inspection of types, constants, intermediate code, optimized output and disassembly.
+Scopes provides many metaprogramming facilities such as programmable macros, deterministic/guided folding of constant expressions, metadata necessary for basic step-by-step debugging as well as inspection of types, constants, intermediate code, optimized output and disassembly.
 The environment is suitable for development of domain specific languages to describe configuration files, user interfaces, state machines or processing graphs.

-Bangra embeds the clang compiler infrastructure and is therefore fully C compatible.
+Scopes embeds the clang compiler infrastructure and is therefore fully C compatible.
 C libraries can be imported and executed at compile- and runtime without overhead and without requiring special bindings.

-The Bangra IL (intermediate language) is suitable for painless translation to SSA forms such as LLVM IR and SPIR-V, of which the former is already supported.
+The Scopes IL (intermediate language) is suitable for painless translation to SSA forms such as LLVM IR and SPIR-V, of which the former is already supported.
-A future version of Bangra will target Vulkan-enabled GPUs as well.
+A future version of Scopes will target Vulkan-enabled GPUs as well.

-The Bangra compiler fundamentally differs from C++ and other traditional AOT (ahead of time) compilers, in that the compiler is designed to remain on-line at runtime so that functions can be recompiled when the need arises, and generated machine code can adapt to the instruction set present on the target machine.
+The Scopes compiler fundamentally differs from C++ and other traditional AOT (ahead of time) compilers, in that the compiler is designed to remain on-line at runtime so that functions can be recompiled when the need arises, and generated machine code can adapt to the instruction set present on the target machine.
 This also diminishes the need for a build system.
-Still, Bangra is **not** a JIT compiler.
+Still, Scopes is **not** a JIT compiler.
 Compilation is always explicitly initiated by the user.